 Visiting olive growers and enjoying the landscape of the olive trees

-visits and tours to learn about the differences between crops and manufacturing methods, some places also organize experiences to harvest the olives.
-Stay tuned for the dates, the harvest takes place mainly between October and December.
+You can do visits and tours to learn about the differences between crops and manufacturing methods.
+Some places also organize experiences to harvest the olives.
+Stay tuned for the dates as the harvest takes place mainly between October and December.

 Recommended Production to Visit: